NordicHPC/sonar/build-dist/README.md

 # Build Sonar RPMs

-The configuration assets for Sonar are not bundled in the RPM, so there will typically be one RPM that is used on all nodes of a particular hardware and OS configuration.
+The configuration assets for Sonar are not bundled in the RPM, so there will typically be one RPM that can be used on all nodes of a particular hardware and OS configuration.

 The .spec files here build from source.
 You normally need to build on the cluster that will take the RPM, or on a machine with a compatible OS, to get library versions right.